 As a cross-cutting issue, the initiative also takes into consideration biodiversity actions in the context of other UN agendas.
 For example, on Agenda 2030 for Sustainable Development, especially the Sustainable Development Goals (SDGs) 14 and 15 on Life below Water and Life on Land, respectively, or the Paris Climate Agreement and a nature-based approach.

-The Regions for Biodiversity Learning Platform is an initiative by nrg4SD, encouraged and supported by the CBD Secretariat, being aligned with its work lines and approach to subnational governments.
+The R4BLP is an initiative by nrg4SD, encouraged and officially supported by the CBD Secretariat, being aligned with its work lines and approach to subnational governments.